Graduate Admissions Process

 How can you monitor, change and/or update your application?

 Your online Application Status page will display where you are in the application process.
 On this page, you may submit required documents, answer questions and view the information you need to know about your application and admission decision.

 It is not possible to change the term and program of your application, once submitted.
 Because applications are specific to the initial program and term selected, you must submit a new application reflecting the program and term for which you currently would like to be considered.
 Any previously submitted documents will be transferred to your new application.
-Your application fee covers four consecutive terms, so you won’t have to pay it again if you are within that window.

 An automated email notifying you that documents (official transcripts, test scores, etc.) have been added to your application will be sent as they are uploaded.

 Have it re-sent to your inbox now.

 What happens after you are officially accepted to the University?

 You will receive an email with your admissions letter.
 This letter has important information about registration, including your Access ID and Student ID.
 Your ID's can also be found in the upper right hand corner of you Application Status page.

 International students may check the status of their I-20 with the Office of International Students and Scholars (OISS).
 Please note, OISS oversees all of the I-20 process.
 Any questions should be directed to OISS.

 . ljfl;askdjfl;asdkfj. . . th